-Breathwork expert and Digme instructor James, has shared his thoughts on how Breathwork can help us all during this challenging time.
+Breathwork expert James Dowlor shared his thoughts on how Breathwork can help us all during this challenging time.

 There has never been a more important time to learn how to breathe.
 The breath - something most of us take for granted and never pay much attention to - has suddenly been thrust into the limelight through the unfortunate circumstance of COVID-19.
 Now is the time to start connecting to and understanding the power of your breath.
 Now is the time to start practicing Breathwork.